Braineee/objectivePDO/README.md

 # objectivePDO
-#### objectivePDO is a PHP object for connecting and manipulating database using PDO.
+#### objectivePDO is a PHP object for connecting and manipulating database using PDO